MikLay/Secret-Path/README.md

 ## Build variants
-Use the Android Studio *Build Variants* button to choose between **production** and **staging** flavors combined with debug and release build types
+Use the Android Studio *Build Variants* button to choose between **production** and **staging** flavors combined with debug and release build types.

-Or use command line:
+Another option is to use the command line:

 - on Windows
 ```